zik-uralov/daily-jokes/joke_history.md

 - 2025-10-29 21:12:58: A programmer puts two glasses on his bedside table before going to sleep.
 A full one, in case he gets thirsty, and an empty one, in case he doesn't.
 - 2025-10-29 21:13:09: Debugging is like being the detective in a crime movie where you're also the murderer at the same time.
+- 2025-10-29 21:13:19: A man is smoking a cigarette and blowing smoke rings into the air.
+His girlfriend becomes irritated with the smoke and says "Can't you see the warning on the cigarette pack?
+Smoking is hazardous to your health!" to which the man replies, "I am a programmer.
+We don't worry about warnings; we only worry about errors."